heymosbrohter/heymosbrohter/README.md

 - Dog and cat lover
 - By the way, call me heymosbrother anyway
 - Trying to devote myself into IOT and with to make progress in this vast world
+- tryna change a bit of things in my life